 With a trained and highly capable national eye care workforce, the local health authorities are very enthusiastic about increasing eye care services for the country.
 However, the eye care team face a number of challenges as the eye clinic infrastructure is unsuitable to cater for increased levels of eye care service, due to its small size and poor condition.

 We continue to work with the Kiribati eye care team and other stakeholders to address these challenges, and recognition by the national Ministry of Health has meant the eye team have been granted a larger clinic for eye care services.
-The clinic is in poor condition and we're planning some upgrades so the eye care team can work in a suitable space.
+In 2017, we upgraded the eye clinic so that the eye care team can work in a suitable space.